Retail 101 – NEW Location & Tips For Shopping the Sale

 The majority of the clothing and shoes are very trendy, and there’s a lot of stuff that looks like you could wear it to a music festival, with some basics/more classic pieces mixed in.
 The clothing also tends to skew a little younger.
 I’m in my late-30s, and I’d say most of the clothing is geared towards 20-somethings.
 However, I have found some cute maxi dresses, jackets, and winter sweaters.
 You just need to be ready to dig.

 Speaking of digging: the clothing area can be disorganized and chaotic, since most of the items are thrown into boxes that are roughly sorted by size and garment types.
-But that’s the nature of a warehouse sale.
+But that’s the nature of a warehouse sale, and the Shelton location is much more organized than the Naugatuck location is, which is nice.

 Personally, what keeps me coming back to Retail 101 is the furniture section, because I think the discounts are better, and the furniture section to be a more pleasant shopping experience.